 - Don't have visitors.

 - Wash your hands often with soap and warm water.

 - Don't share personal items like dishes, utensils, and towels.

 - Clean frequently touched surfaces like counters, doorknobs, phones, and remote controls.

 If you've tested positive for COVID-19, isolate yourself.
-Stay at home in a room separate from everyone else, if at all possible.
-Avoid contact with all people and pets.
-Wear a face mask when you do have to be near other people.
+Stay at home in a room that's separate from everyone else, if possible.
+Avoid contact with other people and pets.
+Wear a face mask when you have to be near other people.

-If your symptoms get worse, call your doctor before you visit a clinic or hospital.
-Ask your doctor to call the local or state health department.
+If your symptoms get worse, call your doctor or hospital before you go in.
 Follow their instructions to get medical help.

 Isolate yourself until there's no chance that you could spread the virus.
-Your doctor can tell you when it's safe for you to stop isolating.
+Your doctor can tell you when it's safe to stop.